sundmanbo/opencalphad/readme.txt

 In the list below the most recent changes come first.

+2016.04.12 Derivatives of the partial Gibbs energy for a component or constituent array has been implemented.
+These are needed for diffusion simulations.
+It can be tested by the "calculate phase" command.

 2016.03.17 A rather complicated bug related to deleting redundant phase tuples after an equilibrium calculation probably fixed.
 It occured for an FCC phase with a disordered fraction set.
 In the macro